History of Alabama: Late 20th century (1975–2000)

 Throughout the 1970s, Alabama continued to struggle with issues related to racial inequality and segregation.
 In 1972, federal court ordered the city of Birmingham to desegregate its public schools.
 The state continued to be a focal point of the Civil Rights Movement, with organizations such as the Southern Christian Leadership Conference and the Student Nonviolent Coordinating Committee remaining active in the state.
 In 1991, a federal court ordered the state to redraw its congressional districts to ensure greater representation for African American voters.

 In 1974, George Wallace, who as governor stood in the doorway of the University of Alabama in 1963 to block the enrollment of African American students, was re-elected to the governorship for a third term.
-However, Wallace was no longer the segregationist.
+However, Wallace was no longer a segregationist.
 He now focused more on issues such as economic development and support for education during his final terms in office.

 As agriculture faded in importance, the manufacturing and finance sectors flourished.
 Tourist attractions such as Gulf Shores and Orange Beach drawing visitors from across the country.
 Crisis locations in the Civil Rights era became tourist attractions.

 21st century (2001–present)

-The21st century saw continued to emphasize economic growth and a political transformation away from Democrats toward the Republican Party in state and national elections.
+The 21st century saw Alabama continue to emphasize economic growth and a political transformation away from Democrats toward the Republican Party in state and national elections.
 It made significant investments in education, health care, infrastructure, and economic development.
 Alabama elected the first Republican governor since Reconstruction, Bob Riley, in 2002.
-He narrowly defeated incumbent Don Siegelman, the last Democratic to be governor.
+He narrowly defeated incumbent Don Siegelman, the last Democrat to be governor.
 Riley improved the public education system, expanded Medicaid, and implemented a tax reform plan.
 He was reelected in 2006.
 In May 2007, he announced that the German corporation ThyssenKrupp would build a state-of-the-art steel mill north of Mobile.
-Total cost ran $5 billion, the largest foreign project in U.S. business history.
+Total cost ran up to $5 billion, the largest foreign project in U.S. business history.
 The mill now employs 2,700 workers.
 Automobile manufacturers came to Alabama, with Mercedes-Benz in Tuscaloosa County, and Hyundai Motors in Montgomery County.
 Aerospace giant, Airbus, built a large manufacturing facility in Mobile County.
 Huntsville, in north Alabama's Tennessee River Valley, is the fastest growing metropolitan region of Alabama, that is home to one of the per capita most educated regions in the United States.
 Huntsville is home to NASA's U.S. Space & Rocket Center and Space Camp.
 Huntsville also has a large defense industry presence.

 In 2015, state budget reductions of $83 million resulted in the closing of five parks per Alabama Department of Conservation and Natural Resources ($3 million).
 In addition, the state cut services at driver's license offices, closing most in several black-majority counties.
 This made voter registration more difficult, as the offices had offered both services.
 As of 2018, the state of Alabama offers online voter registration.